mrkaleArduinoLib/gbj_appthingsboard/README.md

 ## Fundamental functionality
 * The library utilizes internal timer for periodical data publishing to IoT platform.
 * The connection to Wifi and to ThingsBoard IoT platform is checked at every loop of a main sketch.
-* If no connection to IoT platform is detercted, the library starts the [connection process](#connection).
+* If no connection to IoT platform is detected, the library starts the [connection process](#connection).
 * The library subscibes externally defined (in a main sketch)  _Remote Procedure Call_ (RPC) functions to the IoT platform.
 * The class from the library is not intended to be used directly in a sketch, just as a parent class for project specific device libraries communicating with IoT platform, e.g., `apptb_device`.
 * The library provides a couple of generic parameters with names stored in flash of the microcontroller and defined in the shared (common) include file `config_params_gen.h`.